Carnagion/dissertation/diss/diss.typ

 //     })
 // }

-@table:branch-bound-heathrow-results lists the makespans, earliest and latest de-icing times, objective values, and mean runtimes for all Heathrow problem instances solved by the branch-and-bound program utilising the three different de-icing approaches.
+@table:branch-bound-heathrow-results lists the makespans, earliest and latest de-icing times, objective values, and total runway hold times for all Heathrow problem instances solved by the branch-and-bound program utilising the three different de-icing approaches.
 The small problem instances were solved without a rolling horizon, while a rolling horizon of 10 was used for the medium and large instances.
 Entries for runs that fail to produce feasible solutions are left blank.